-The adoption fee for most of our puppies is $3250 with limited AKC registration.
-Many people ask why the variance in price.
-Parentage can play a factor in the pricing as well as until the puppies are born there are several unknown factors that play a bit of a role.
-To name a couple of items that could cause a variance: size of litter and are we having a middle of the night C-section.
-We do not ship our puppies.
+The adoption fee for our puppies is $3500.
+Our puppies are sold on a spay and neuter contract unless previous arrangements have been made.
 We are located about 25 minutes north of the Portland, OR airport.
-You are encouraged to come meet our puppies, play with them, get to know them and let a puppy pick YOU.
 In situations where you are unable to travel to pick up your puppy we can arrange to have myself (if available) or one of our puppy socializers to bring you a puppy to the airport in your city.
 There is an additional fee for this.
-Usually the cost of travel plus a $200-$400 fee for the person traveling.
+Usually the cost of travel plus a $200-$400 fee for the person traveling depending upon your location.
 It mainly depends on if we can get to your airport and home in one business day.
 We have several young adults that get a kick out of visiting various airports and having a meal in a strange city. :-) May there always be a never-ending supply of young adults that like to travel to see strange airports and give puppy snuggles along the way.

 To approved breeders, we will occasionally allow a puppy to go with full registration.
 There is an additional fee for full registration.
 The additional fee will vary on the litter parentage and ICT status of puppy.